neo-project/docs/docs/en-us/reference/govapi/unblockAccount.md

-# Function unblockAccount
+# unblockAccount Method

-Unblock an account.
+Unblocks an account.

 > [!Note]
 >
-> - Need to check muti-signature of committee members.
-Will be executed as long as it's signed by more than half of the committee members.
+> The method needs to check muti-signature of committee members and it is executed as long as it's signed by more than half of the committee members.

 ## Contract